-The process of system-level DSE logically consists of two interdependent components [Gries 2004]: (i) evaluation of a design point in the design space using, e.g., analytical models or (system-level) simulation, and (ii) the search mechanism to systematically travel through the design space.
-Both DSE components have received significant research attention during the last decades [Reyes et al. 2004; Erbas 2007; Lee et al. 2010; Teich et al. 1997; Palesi and Givargis 2002; Jia et al. 2008].
-For instance, system-level simulation is a popular method for evaluating single design points [Gries 2004].
-These simulation tools usually operate at a high level of abstraction and are often based on the Y-Chart principle [Keutzer et al. 2000; Kienhuis et al. 1997].
-According to this principle, any system can be specified by the combination of three models: an application model, an architecture model and a mapping model.
+Both DSE components have received significant research attention during the last decades, e.g., [3]-[8].
+For instance, system-level simulation is a popular method for evaluating single design points [2].
+These simulation tools usually operate at a high level of abstraction and are often based on the Y-Chart principle [9], [10].
+According to this approach, any system can be specified with the combination of three models: an application model, an architecture model and a mapping model.
+The latter means that the Y-Chart principle decouples application from architecture by recognizing two distinct models for them.
 An application model - derived from a target application domain - describes the functional behaviour of the application (using, e.g., Kahn Process Networks or tasks-graphs) in an architecture-independent manner.
 Simultaneously, an architecture model - defined with the application in mind - defines the architecture resources and captures their performance constraints.
 Finally, an explicit step (or model) maps the application model onto an architecture model for co-simulation, after which distinct system metrics can be quantitatively evaluated.

-However, the simulation tools only provide a partial solution since an overall framework is needed to systematically explore the design space.
-Such a system-level DSE framework should allow for exploring a wide variety of system parameters and design choices, including the number and type of processing elements in the MP-SoC platform, the type of on-chip network, the memory organization, the mapping of application tasks and communication channels onto architecture resources, scheduling policies, and so on.
-Evidently, the more details (or dimensions) are taken into account, the larger the design space that needs to be searched, and therefore the more costly the analysis.
-Although many DSE approaches based on a large variety of search techniques have been proposed, three common factors can be identified in all of them:
+However, these simulation tools only provide a partial solution since an overall framework is needed to systematically explore the design space.
+Such a system-level DSE framework should allow for exploring a wide variety of system parameters and design choices, including the number and type of processing elements in the MP-SoC platform, the type of on-chip network, the memory organization, the mapping of application tasks and communications onto architecture resources, scheduling policies, and so on.
+Evidently, the more details (or dimensions) taken into account, the larger the design space that needs to be searched, and therefore the more costly the analysis.
+Although many